 With over 10 + years of experience with Workforce Investment Act/Workforce Investment and Opportunity Act, Mrs. Kenner-Virgil brings a wealth of knowledge in the areas of training, professional development, program design and performance management.
 All of these attributes have contributed to her accomplishments in workforce development.

 Crystal Mills, Project Manager

-Crystal Black Mills serves as the Interim One-Stop Operator for IN THE DOOR.
+Crystal Black Mills serves as a Project Manager for IN THE DOOR.
 She brings over 20 years’ experience in sales and marketing, business development, strategic planning, and revenue management in both the profit and nonprofit sectors.
 She has worked with fortune 500 hundred companies as well as small startup businesses.
 Crystal is also a successful business consultant focused on helping companies and nonprofits maximize their potential, generate growth, and develop a sustainable competitive edge.